projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    After the scenario is saved, the page automatically directs to the saved scenario XMLs.
 Delete the configured scenario by clicking **Export XML** -> **Remove**.

-#.
-Click **Generate configuration files** to save the current scenario
-   setting and then generate files for the board-related configuration source code and the scenario-based VM configuration source code.

-   If **Source Path** in the pop-up model is edited, the source code is generated into the edited Source Path relative to ``acrn-hypervisor``;
-   otherwise, source code is generated into default folders and overwrites the old ones.
-The board-related configuration source code is located at ``misc/vm_configs/boards/[board]/`` and the scenario-based VM configuration source code is located at ``misc/vm_configs/scenarios/[scenario]/``.

 The **Launch Setting** is quite similar to the **Scenario Setting**:

 #.
-Upload board info or select one board as the current board.
+Upload board XML or select one board as the current board.

 #.
-Load or create one launch setting by selecting among the following:
+Load or create one launch configuration by selecting among the following:

    - Click **Create a new launch script** from the **Launch Setting** menu.

    - Click **Load a default launch script** from the **Launch Setting** menu.

-   - Select one launch setting XML file from the menu.
+   - Select one launch XML from the menu.

-   - Import the local launch setting XML file by clicking **Import XML**.
+   - Import a local launch XML by clicking **Import XML**.

 #.
-Select one scenario for the current launch setting from the **Select Scenario** drop-down box.
+Select one scenario for the current launch configuration from the **Select
+   Scenario** drop-down box.

 #.
-Configure the items for the current launch setting.
+Configure the items for the current launch configuration.

 #.
 To dynamically add or remove User VM (UOS) launch scripts:

-   - Add a UOS launch script by clicking **Configure an UOS below** for the current launch setting.
+   - Add a UOS launch script by clicking **Configure an UOS below** for the current launch configuration.

-   - Remove a UOS launch script by clicking **Remove this VM** for the current launch setting.
+   - Remove a UOS launch script by clicking **Remove this VM** for the current launch configuration.

 #.
-Save the current launch setting to the user-defined XML files by
+Save the current launch configuration to the user-defined XML files by
    clicking **Export XML**.
-The configuration app validates the current configuration and lists all incorrect configurable items and shows errors.
+The configuration editor validates the current configuration and lists all incorrectly configured items.

 #.
-Click **Generate Launch Script** to save the current launch setting and
+Click **Generate Launch Script** to save the current launch configuration and
    then generate the launch script.

    .. figure:: images/generate_launch_script.png